Things to Do in Dubai

 During our 5 days in Dubai there was one activity I knew we had to do, the desert safari!
 We chose Arabian Adventures for this popular adventure.
 We started out at a falcon exhibit.
 The falcon is the national bird of the UAE and is a symbol of courage.
 Falconry, which is the care of falcons, is a sport in Dubai.
 We then headed further into the desert for sand dune bashing.
 We went on a wild ride through the desert.
 It felt as if we were on a rollercoaster!
 I don’t like rollercoasters but I loved this.

 Along with many other tourists, we stopped to take pictures of the sunset in the desert.
 I am sure your guide will give you the following picture tips and ideas as ours did 🙂 We were then taken to a camp to enjoy belly dancing, a BBQ meal, henna tattoos and a camel ride!
 All in all it was a wonderful adventure and a great way to end our 5 days in Dubai.

 I hope you have enjoyed my recap of the 5 days in Dubai and Abu Dhabi with my husband.
-I also hope it has been informative for those planning a trip to the area.
+I also hope it has been informative for those looking for the best things to do in Dubai!
 Be sure to subscribe to The Sophisticated Life for upcoming posts on Dubai including my Dubai Travel Guide for First Time Visitors.
 I took notes everyday and look forward to sharing helpful travel tips with you!
 So, have you been to the United Arab Emirates?
-Did you do any of the activities above?
+Did any of the activities above make your Dubai itinerary?
 If so share your thoughts with us below!

 This post contains affiliate links.
 However, all opinions expressed here are original.
 If you click through on a link, you won’t pay a penny more, but we’ll receive a slight commission which helps us keep this information available to you.
 Thanks!